PeterMulhair/useful_scripts/README.md

 # useful_scripts
-Collections of useful scripts that have been used multiple times
+Collection of useful scripts that have been used multiple times